jhlagado/working-with-custom-elements/chapter-01.md

       <input id="last-name" type="text" .value=${lastName}>
     `;

-While Custom Elements provide us with a callback when an attribute changes, with properties we are pretty much on our own.
-At the same time JavaScript already gives us a powerful way of intercepting property access by using [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).
+While Custom Elements provide us with an attributeChangedCallback() when the value of an attribute changes, with properties we are pretty much on our own.
+That said, JavaScript does already give us some powerful ways of intercepting property accesses with [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).

-Let’s just start by talking about this utility function observeProperties() which can help us add observability to properties.
+Take a look at this utility function observeProperties() which will help us add observability to our properties.

     function observeProperties(object, props) {
       for (let prop of props) {